What is pysanky?

 “Teaching workshops on pysanky has been encouraging to me because I feel like when something that ancient, like it’s sad to see the practice die off,” Rogers said.
 “And so the fact that it’s not dying off–if anything, it’s becoming more visible — I think it’s a really good thing to keep those traditions alive.”

-St. Peter and St. Paul Ukrainian Orthodox Church 53rd Annual Ukrainian Easter Egg Sale
+St. Peter and St. Paul Ukrainian Orthodox Church Annual Ukrainian Easter Egg Sale and Workshops

-St. Peter and St. Paul’s Ukrainian Orthodox Church in Carnegie will host a pysanky workshop this weekend, and their annual pysanky egg sale takes place Sunday, March 28, 2021, and will feature over 1,200 hand-painted eggs.
+St. Peter and St. Paul’s Ukrainian Orthodox Church in Carnegie host a pysanky workshops and an annual pysanky egg sale in the month before Easter.
+Keep an eye on the St. Peter and St. Paul Facebook page for future events.

 Where else can I find pysanky eggs?